-Astute individual investors can also, of course, implement dynamic asset allocation strategies.
+Advanced investors can also, of course, implement dynamic asset allocation strategies themselves rather than buy a fund that uses dynamic asset allocation.

 After my own online search for dynamic asset allocation funds, I investigated Putnam Dynamic Asset Allocation Growth Fund (PAEAX).

 The results on the company website for this fund are in the image below.
-Note the top blue arrow is for the Russell 3000 Index which Putnam is using for the benchmark or comparison index.
-Notice, however, the ride looks smoother; that’s often the goal with dynamic asset allocation funds: less risk or capital preservation in financial lingo.
+Note the top blue arrow is for the Russell 3000 Index, which Putnam is using for the benchmark or comparison index.
+Notice that while the ride looks much smoother for investors in the Dynamic Asset Allocation Growth Fund, the performance is significantly below the performance of the Russell 3000 index.

 Tactical Asset Allocation

-Tactical asset allocation takes advantage of potential opportunities due to changing pricing and valuations.
-The main difference between a strategic vs tactical asset allocation is that the asset allocation percentages change based on changing economic factors, similar to a dynamic asset allocation.
+Another type of asset allocation is tactical asset allocation.
+This active approach takes advantage of potential opportunities due to changing pricing and valuations.
+The main difference between a strategic vs tactical asset allocation is that the asset allocation percentages change based on perceived risks and opportunities instead of staying the same no matter what opportunities present themselves.

 For example, a 55 year old investor may move to a higher portfolio cash allocation of 60% to lower stock market risk when market valuations become high based on historical levels.
-She may normally allocate only 55% of her portfolio to stocks given the short time frame before her retirement.
-After a major bear market, however, she may increase her stock allocation to 75% given that she can buy stocks at unusually low stock valuations.
+She may normally allocate only 55% of her retirement account to stocks given the short time frame before her retirement.
+After a major bear market, however, she may increase her stock allocation to 75% given that bear markets eventually allow investors to buy stocks at low stock valuations.

-Once stocks return to more normal valuations, she may return to a 55% capital allocation to stocks or pursue another asset class based on valuations and expected returns.
+Once stocks return to more normal valuations, she may return to a 55% allocation to stocks or pursue another asset class based on valuations and expected returns.

 All of these portfolio allocation changes are tactical in nature.

 Tactical Asset Allocation Models

-Tactical asset allocation may be flexible and based on observation or based on a defined model.
+Tactical asset allocation may be flexible and based on observation of opportunities and risks, or it may be practiced based on a defined model.

 For example, tactical asset allocation changes may be as simple as the one used by the astute stock investor above who wishes to invest a higher allocation in stocks due to lower than normal valuations, or they may be more structured.